 Stay up to date with important information that impacts the profession and your practice.
 Doctors of BC provides a range of newsletters that target areas of interest to you.

-The 2022 Physician Master Agreement (PMA) realigned the CWG into the Consultation and Referral Working Group (CRWG) via the addition of an independent Facilitator and Chair, with the mandate to develop changes to the MSC Payment Schedule to address the re-referral problems.
+The 2022 Physician Master Agreement (PMA) realigned the CWG into the Consultation and Referral Working Group (CRWG) via the addition of an independent Facilitator and Chair, with a mandate to develop changes to the MSC Payment Schedule to address the re-referral problems.
 In contrast to the CWG, the CRWG was given the ability to effect changes to the MSC Payment Schedule.

-The CRWG created an essential new process: the combination of the implicit re-referral and the subsequent consultation.
 The new process guidelines, copied below, will be added as section D.2.3 Subsequent Consultation to the General Preamble.
 The changes will be implemented by the MSC with an effective date of July 1, 2023.

 D. 2.
 3. Subsequent Consultation